issp-center-dev/Moller/docs/en/source/moller/filespec/index.rst

   ``node``

     specifies the number of nodes to be used.
-It is given by an integer specifying the number of nodes, or a list of integers specifying ``[`` number of nodes, number of processes per node, number of cores per process ``]``.
+It is given by an integer specifying the number of nodes, or a list of integers specifying ``[`` number of nodes, number of cores per node ``]``.
 The accepted range of parameters depends on the system and queue settings.
+(The number of cores is accepted for kugui and default systems; otherwise it is ignored.)

+  ``core``

+    specifies the number of cores per node be used.
+The accepted range of parameters depends on the system and queue settings.
+If both the second parameter of ``node`` and ``core`` are specified, the value in ``core`` is used.
+(This parameter is accepted for kugui and default target systems.)

   ``elapsed``